 We compare power accuracy using a Garmin pedal-based power meter as a baseline in conjunction with a Garmin head unit to compare power from the smart trainers with the data coming from the Garmin unit.
 We disable smoothing on the readings and look at the most frequent measurement interval to get the most accurate readings possible.
-We do a static power comparison at 200 watts on the pedals using the native applications for power readings, and we also make comparisons over the course of training sessions over Zwift.
+We do a static power comparison at 200 watts on the pedals using the native applications for power readings, and we also make comparisons over the course of training sessions over Zwift checking for spikes and drops.
 These longer comparisons reveal the power measurement drift we experience on the tire drive smart trainers and aide in illustrating the advantages of direct drive trainers for accurate power measurement.

 In addition, we measured the noise in decibels that each trainer put out at 20 mph at about an 85 cadence with the decibel meter reading measured from the center of the handlebars.

 When scoring the products on design we assess the construction of the product and materials used we do a substantial amount of resource, becoming amateur materials scientists and engineers and well as test dummies, putting in hours trying to make stuff break or work as advertised.
 We examine compatibility with different types of bikes and a variety of rear hub and axle standards.
 We make note of what we like, what we don't like, and generally look for weak points or design areas that could lead to problems with performance or longevity.
 Of course we also find claims from other users and do what we can to dispute or validate them.